execRooted/filebyte/README.md

 ## Aliases

-You can invoke the tool as any of the following, depending on your installation:
+You can invoke the tool as any of the following:

 - `filebyte` — full name
 - `fbt` — short alias